-The RP is required to take immediate and effective actions to mitigate the effects of any spill and to cleanup and restore the incident site.
-While nearly all discharges will involve some level of response by appropriate governmental agencies, discharges which pose or present a substantial threat to public health or welfare will involve local, State, and Federal response personnel, and the RP, and will follow the priorities listed below:
+The RP is required to take immediate and effective actions to mitigate the effects of any release and to clean and restore the incident site.
+While nearly all discharges will involve some level of response by appropriate governmental agencies, discharges which pose or present a substantial threat to public health or welfare will involve local, state, and federal response personnel, and the RP, and will follow the priorities listed below:

-- First: Protection of human life, health, and safety of the general public and the emergency personnel; - Second: Protection of valuable environmental, cultural, historical and archeological resources; and - Third: Protection of business and commerce.
+- 1. First: Protection of human life, health, and safety of the public and emergency personnel; - 2.
+Second: Protection of valuable environmental, cultural, historical and archeological resources; and - 3.
+Third: Protection of business and commerce.

-In any emergency event, the State will provide coordination of all measures taken with respect to public safety and protection.

-Only properly equipped and trained personnel will be permitted to engage in containment, control or clean-up activities, whether such personnel are from Federal, State, or local agencies or from private contractors, cooperatives or volunteer organizations.
+In any emergency event, the state will provide coordination of all measures taken with respect to public safety and protection.
+Only properly equipped and trained personnel will be permitted to engage in containment, control or cleanup activities, whether such personnel are from federal, state, or local agencies or from private contractors, cooperatives or volunteer organizations.

-The State's response to an oil spill incident will be based on the following system to classify the severity of the release.
-On-scene personnel or the Unified Command shall advise the State EOC of the size of the spill and the NCEM Area Coordinator shall recommend to the SERT Leader a level to be assigned to the incident.
+On-scene personnel or the Unified Command should advise the State EOC of the size of the release and the NCEM Operations Section should recommend to the SERT Leader a level to be assigned to the incident.